Diplomatic visit to Kifl Haris (Salfit) upon the start of the 2024 olive harvest, highlighting access challenges and mitigation efforts. Photo by OCHA

 • On 5 October, Israeli settlers raided a Palestinian house in Burqa village (Ramallah) and stole a donkey.
 When the family tried to retrieve the donkey, Israeli settlers shot live ammunition at them, injuring one man in the leg.

-• On 7 October, eight Palestinians, including two women and a child, sustained injuries in the head, with one of them remains in critical condition with a life-threatening head injury, when they were attacked by settlers with guns, hands, legs, and sticks, while they were harvesting olive trees in Jamma'in village, south of Nablus.
+• On 7 October, eight Palestinians, including two women and a child, sustained injuries in the head, one of whom remains in critical condition with a life-threatening head injury, when they were attacked by settlers with guns, hands, legs, and sticks, while they were harvesting olive trees in Jamma'in village, south of Nablus.
 According to one of the injured, settlers launched a sudden attack while they were harvesting their olives, and started to physically assault his mother, injuring her in the head, before severely beating his father, who sustained a skull fracture.
 When he attempted to help his parents and his 11-year-old brother, he was also beaten, and one of the settlers sprayed pepper spray into his eyes.

 • During the reporting period, Israeli authorities demolished or forced the demolition of nine Palestinian-owned structures across the West Bank, including one within the context of an airstrike on Tulkarm refugee camp (see above).
 As a result, 19 people, including nine children, were displaced.
 In one of the incidents, Israeli forces demolished a 500-metre paved road due to the lack of an Israeli-issued building permit, hindering the access of about 20 families (approximately 100 people, including 43 children) in Wadi al Amayer herding community to services in As Samu’ town (Hebron).